 Who Are The Maori?

-Although the Maori are indigenous Polynesian people, they have practices and culture that separate them from the rest of the Polynesians due to their isolation.
+Although the Maori are indigenous Polynesian people, they have practices and cultures that separate them from the rest of the Polynesians due to their isolation.

 Originating in New Zealand, the Maori people experienced their own rich culture all the way up until the 17th century when Europeans arrived in New Zealand and they adapted to a new way of life.